Medical Billing & Coding Specialist

 Most medical billing and coding specialists work in hospitals, clinics, or physician offices.
 Some find employment with long-term care facilities, home health services, private medical billing and coding companies, or with the government.
 Medical billing and coding careers are expected to grow 21% by 2020.
 Expected wage range is $14 - $20 per hour.

 $2,995 includes books, handouts/resources, AAPC student membership for 1 year and CPC exam.
 Fee must accompany registration.
 Money order/cashier’s check/credit card only—no personal checks accepted.
 Pre-registration is required.
 To register, call 712.325.3255.
 Must provide copy of recent transcript (showing successful completion of anatomy & medical terminology courses) to process registration.
-Registration deadline is August 30, 2018.
+Registration deadline is October 18.

 FREE Tuition Assistance Available!